Kitchen Witch: Magical Spices in Your Kitchen Cabinet

 - Roll oiled candles in powdered herbs to boost effects of a spell

-- Infuse butter, sugar, vinegar, or oils with these magical herbs/spices.
+- Infuse butter, sugar, vinegar, salt and oils with these magical herbs/spices.

 No matter what kind of magic you’re casting as a kitchen witch, there’s no doubt by just using a pinch of this or that spice from your own kitchen adds power to your intentions.
 Look up every herb and spice before using it for your magic and before using it on your skin, mucus membranes, or before consuming large quantities.
 Magic isn’t effective if you’re not safe!